courselabs/kubernetes/index.md

  - [Set up Kubernetes and a Git client](./setup/README.md)
  - Download your repo
     - Open a terminal (PowerShell on Windows; any shell on Linux/macOS)
-    - Run: `git clone https://github.com/courselabs/kubernetes-fundamentals.git --depth 1`
+    - Run: `git clone https://github.com/courselabs/kubernetes.git --depth 1`
-     - Open the folder: `cd kubernetes-fundamentals`
+     - Open the folder: `cd kubernetes`
 - _Optional_
     -   Install [Visual Studio Code](https://code.visualstudio.com) (free - Windows, macOS and Linux) to browse the repo and documentation